About the Randwick Recycling Centre

 The Randwick Council Recycling Centre is located at 72 Perry Street, Matraville.

-Monday to Friday6am - 2.45pm
+Monday to Friday | 6am - 2.45pm |

-Saturday Open 1st Saturday of the month from 7.30am to 2pm
+FIRST Saturday of every month | 7.30am to 2pm |

 What items do we accept at the centre?